mocatfrio/documentation-of-everything/deployment/lamp_mlvn_wsl_ubuntu.md

 # Develop LAMP + MLVN Stack in Windows Subsystem for Linux (WSL) Ubuntu 18.04

-My personal documentation about **Linepipe Tubestream** web deployment in a local server.
+A documentation of **Linepipe Tubestream** web deployment on local.

 ```
 by: mocatfrio (hafarafirdausi@gmail.com)